The NBA Playoffs: Basketball's Worst Injury Strikes Three Times

 Preventing Future Injuries

--Better stretching and warm-up routines before games
+- Improved stretching and warm-up routines prior to games

--More rest days during the long season
+- Increased rest days during the prolonged season